 First, get to know who you’re dealing with.
-Does he seem trustworthy?
-Or does he strike you as being evasive and shifty?
+Do they seem trustworthy?
+Or do they strike you as being evasive and shifty?
 Trust your gut.
 If you feel like you’re being taken advantage of, listen to that feeling and do not move forward.

 If you do find the person trustworthy, make sure you ask the tough questions and that you get clear and direct answers.
 For example:

 - “Why can’t other people take advantage of this opportunity?”

 - “Explain to me in detail how this opportunity may benefit me financially.”

 - “What exactly is happening today that will prevent me or anybody else from taking advantage of this opportunity tomorrow?”

 If the person evades your questions, redirects the conversation, or otherwise tries to deflect, then beware!

 Never blindly accept what a salesperson tells you.
 After all, they have a financial interest in getting you to invest.